 Nationwide protests against immigration raids escalate, leading to arrests and curfews

-AUSTIN, Texas (AP) — Protests over federal immigration enforcement raids are flaring up around the country as officials in cities from coast to coast get ready for major demonstrations against President Donald Trump over the weekend.
+AUSTIN, Texas (AP) — Protests over federal immigration enforcement raids have been flaring up around the country as officials in cities large and small prepare for major demonstrations against President Donald Trump.

-While many demonstrations against Immigration and Customs Enforcement have been peaceful, others led to clashes with police who sometimes used chemical irritants to disperse crowds.
-Hundreds have been arrested.
+Although many demonstrations against Immigration and Customs Enforcement have been peaceful, others have led to clashes with police and hundreds of protesters have been arrested.

-Trump has ordered the deployment of roughly 4,000 National Guard troops and 700 Marines to Los Angeles following protests over his stepped-up enforcement of immigration laws.
+Trump ordered the deployment of roughly 4,000 National Guard troops and 700 Marines to Los Angeles following protests over his stepped-up enforcement of immigration laws.
+A federal appeals court on Tuesday will hear the government's challenge to a judge's order that Trump exceeded his authority by taking control of California's Guard troops.

-But a federal judge issued a temporary restraining order Thursday directing Trump to return control of the National Guard to California.
-The order, which comes into effect at noon Friday, said Trump's deployment of the Guard was illegal and violated both the Tenth Amendment and exceeded his statutory authority.

-The White House had no immediate comment on the ruling, but the federal government immediately filed an appeal with the Ninth Circuit court.
+The Trump administration has said the immigration raids and deportations will continue.

-Volatile protests prompted officials to enforce curfews in Los Angeles and Spokane.
-Republican governors in Texas and Missouri mobilized National Guard troops to be ready to help law enforcement manage demonstrations in those states.
+Volatile protests against those raids led officials to enforce curfews in Los Angeles and Spokane, Washington, and Republican governors have mobilized National Guard troops to be ready to help law enforcement manage demonstrations in Texas and Missouri .

-Activists are planning "No Kings" events across the country on Saturday to coincide with Trump's planned military parade in Washington, D.C.
-Those were already scheduled but will happen amid the week's rising tensions.
+Activists are also planning "No Kings" protests across the country on Saturday to counter Trump's planned military parade in Washington, D.C.

 Chicago

-The group later marched along the city's iconic Michigan Avenue.
-They were flanked by their own security marshals and Chicago police officers on bicycles and in slow-moving patrol cars.
+The group later marched through a popular downtown shopping district flanked by their own security marshals and Chicago police officers on bicycles and in slow-moving patrol cars.

 Spokane, Washington

-Mayor Lisa Brown imposed an overnight curfew in downtown Spokane after a protest Wednesday outside an ICE office that ended with more than 30 arrests and police firing pepper balls at the crowd.
+Mayor Lisa Brown imposed an overnight curfew in downtown Spokane after a protest Wednesday outside an Immigration and Customs Enforcement office that ended with more than 30 arrests and police firing pepper balls at the crowd.

 Anchorage, Alaska

-A small group of demonstrators held their fourth straight day of protests Thursday outside the Anchorage Correctional Complex, where ICE has detained nearly 40 people.
-Using a bullhorn aimed at the front doors of the facility, demonstrator Courtney Moore declared, "ICE out of Anchorage, ICE out of Alaska."
+A small group of demonstrators protested for a fourth straight day Thursday outside the Anchorage Correctional Complex, where ICE has detained nearly 40 people.
+Using a bullhorn aimed at the facility's front doors, demonstrator Courtney Moore declared, "ICE out of Anchorage, ICE out of Alaska."

-Organizers plan a flagship march and rally in Philadelphia, but no protests are scheduled to take place in Washington, D.C., where the military parade will be held.
+A flagship march and rally are planned in Philadelphia, but no protests are scheduled to take place in Washington, D.C., where Trump's military parade will take place.

 Governors and the Guard